Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PostgreSQL.AAD.md

 The single server deployment model is limited to:

-- Only one Azure AD admin at a time.
+- Only one Entra ID admin at a time.
 - Does not support enforcing Entra ID authentication only.

 ## LINKS